COVID-19 pandemic in the Democratic Republic of the Congo: Economic

 On 22 April, the International Monetary Fund (IMF) announced its decision to release 363.27 million dollars in order to help the DRC as a part of its Rapid Credit Facility plan.
 27 April, prime minister Sylvestre Ilunga announced that the eleven billion-dollar budget planned for 2020 would not be able to be implemented due to the pandemic.
 The economic context has indeed been greatly impacted; the DRC, having an outward-oriented economy, is very dependent on its commerce with the rest of the world.
 This budget, approved in late 2019, was at the time criticized by the IMF, who found it to be "unrealistic."

 In addition, lockdown measures are difficult to implement and enforce economically, especially in Kinshasa, where a large portion of the population lives in precarious conditions.
 The movement Lutte pour le changement said it feared a "humanitarian catastrophe or riots" when authorities announced the lockdown towards the end of March 2020.
 The lockdown risks to deprive many residents of their income, even exposing some to the risk of starvation, since preventing people from leaving their home effectively prevents them from being able to earn money to feed themselves.
 Social distancing and confinement endanger the informal economy that employs more than 77% of the Congolese population and allows many households to survive from day to day.

 Social

 An explosion in cases of domestic violence against women was observed during the lockdown, with victims being forced to remain shut away with their abusers.
 An increase in divorces in Kinshasa was also observed.

 The rise in the unemployment rate, already underway in Kinshasa before the pandemic, intensified, and a resurgence of banditry (most notably armed robbery) also occurred.

-Following school closures, 27 million Congolese children were deprived of education according to UNICEF.
-A television channel created in 2019 by the minister of education called "Educ-TV" provided educational programs to try to solve this problem.
-On 26 April 2020, a radio-based learning program was launched by the government.
-Radio-Télévision nationale congolaise and Radio Okapi also provided educational programs with the support of UNICEF.
-A distribution of education kits was also planned for 25 million children.